 Staying flexible is essential for your healthy spine.
 When your muscles and ligaments are tight, it can strain your spine.

 Activities that are highly effective at improving flexibility include mobility drills, swimming, yoga, Pilates, and stretching.
-Yoga, in particular, can help to decompress the spine and create a bit more room between the discs.
+Yoga, in particular, can help decompress the spine and create more room between the discs.